Simpulse-Solutions/Simetric/docs/communication.md

 >PLC Type

-<fs>[SIMETRIC]<fs> supports various types of PLCs, and to establish a connection between the PLC and <fs>[SIMETRIC]<fs>, you need specific software that acts as a bridge between them.
+<fs>[SIMETRIC]</fs> supports various types of PLCs, and to establish a connection between the PLC and <fs>[SIMETRIC]</fs>, you need specific software that acts as a bridge between them.
 There are three different software options available: IESA Link Client, KEPServer, and RS_Linx.
-These software tools facilitate the seamless integration and communication between your PLC and <fs>[SIMETRIC]<fs>.
+These software tools facilitate the seamless integration and communication between your PLC and <fs>[SIMETRIC]</fs>.

-Most of the PLC types listed in <fs>[SIMETRIC]<fs> are compatible with IESA Link Client for communication.
+Most of the PLC types listed in <fs>[SIMETRIC]</fs> are compatible with IESA Link Client for communication.
 However, the last two PLC types, namely "OPC_RS_Linx" and "OPC_KEP_VS", require specific software for integration.
-"OPC_RS_Linx" is compatible with RS_Linx, while "OPC_KEP_VS" works with KEPServer for establishing the connection between the PLC and <fs>[SIMETRIC]<fs>.
+"OPC_RS_Linx" is compatible with RS_Linx, while "OPC_KEP_VS" works with KEPServer for establishing the connection between the PLC and <fs>[SIMETRIC]</fs>.

 <table>
         <tbody><tr>